 At the Royal African Society we are committed to engaging, inspiring and educating children, young people, their teachers and families.
 Our growing education programme seeks to promote deeper understanding of the diversity of the African continent through an exciting collection of learning experiences such as workshops, film screenings, family days and discussions.

-Contact our Education Programme Co-ordinator, Joanna Brown, for more information about how to get involved with our Education Programme.
+Contact our Education Programme Co-ordinator, Joanna Brown, for more information about how to get involved with our Education and Outreach Programme or to inquire about our consultancy services.

 We are committed to inspiring the writers of the future.
 We invite budding writers in schools to take part in creative writing workshops.
 Led by professional facilitators, the workshops are designed to boost learners’ confidence in their own creative contributions and develop their own artistic voice.
 Using African art forms such as written literature, spoken word, proverbs, music, visual art and photography, we aim to inspire students to express themselves freely and create their own pieces of poetry or narrative fiction.